 On the other hand, there is a more sound, healthy “clericalism” which consists in a clear sense of priestly identity that sets the priest apart from the people on account of his ministry at the altar.
 Furthermore, this can and should lead to a clerical culture in the Church, among clerics, who need to support each other.
 This doesn’t mean excluding lay people from every facet of their lives.
 It does mean, however, priests withdrawing from lay people on occasion, into their own company (and even with steak dinners, good wine and cigars).
 Clericalism, in the good sense, is concerned with offering the holy sacrifice of the Mass and the identity and holiness of the priest.
 The way Father says Mass and hears confessions and the way he perceives himself will have a beneficial knock-on effect among the people for whom he is priest.

 The outward “trappings” of the priest’s office are part and parcel of his beneficial ministry to people.
 They are not for the individual priest’s glorification.
 They are about the priest’s proper role.

 God’s People tended and pampered the spotless lamb, their sacrificial victim, setting it apart and making much of it… right up to the point when they slashed its neck apart and bleed it out with a scream.
-Similarly, we put fine vestments on our priests and show him respect during the sacred liturgy because, at the altar of sacrifice, he is not just the priest, he too is the victim, not in the bloody sense, but the sacramental sense: he is alter Christus at the altar of sacrifice.
+Similarly, we put fine vestments on our priests and show him respect during the sacred liturgy because, at the altar of sacrifice, he is not just the priest, he too is the victim, not in the bloody sense, but the sacramental sense: he is alter Christus at the altar of sacrifice and in the confessional.

 The fine elements of reverent liturgy are not about the priest, they are about the perfect spotless only Holy One, Christ the High Priest/Victim at the altar.